Sreedevi-2025/Web-Development/README.md

-# Web-Development
+# Web-Development :Personal portfolio
-Simple webpage showcasing HTML,CSS and js
+Simple webpage using HTML,css and practiced simple animations using css